 Algert Global presents a Workshop at ESMT in Berlin:

-The workshop will discuss how recent advances in the area of natural language processing affect the production and processing of financial information, as well as the behavior and outcomes of financial markets.
-It will contain keynotes from Steven Young (Lancaster University) and Ryan LaFond (Deputy CIO, Algert Global LLC), both worldwide leading experts in the field, as well as a set of current working papers that present rigorous academic work with real-life appeal.
-It will be rounded up with a panel discussion highlighting the practical relevance of the field.
+The workshop discussed how recent advances in the area of natural language processing affect the production and processing of financial information, as well as the behavior and outcomes of financial markets.
+It contained keynotes from Steven Young (Lancaster University) and Ryan LaFond (Deputy CIO, Algert Global LLC), both worldwide leading experts in the field, as well as a set of current working papers that present rigorous academic work with real-life appeal.
+It was rounded up with a panel discussion highlighting the practical relevance of the field.

 Regulatory innovations in the area of financial and non-financial reporting require corporations to provide rich information not only on their financial activities, but also on their corporate governance and sustainability activities.
 Thus, corporate information is increasing, especially non-numerical data, such as texts, images, and videos.
 Using this as a starting point, the Center for Financial Reporting and Auditing (CFRA) at ESMT Berlin analyzed natural language processing in financial reporting at a workshop held on November 16, 2019.